That’s a tough word. It might even be frightening.

 During the practice session, we map each of these phases for your imagined dining experience.

-Within each phase, you and your colleagues will brainstorm the following questions:
+Within each phase, you and your colleagues will brainstorm the following "what" questions:

 After about an hour, teams have typically developed the experience map of an ideal restaurant – and likely find they've invented a better restaurant than has ever existed.